Scroll down for a larger view of the show posters!

 Phil and Peter went right to work developing the concept of that first poster for the 1994 Show.
 The results were an impressive collection of pieces that capture the spirit of the bygone times as well as the hearts of wooden boat aficionados from all areas even beyond the New England region.
 From the graceful simplicity of the late afternoon view of the Chris-Craft triple and launch in that first painting, to the elegance of the magnificent yacht Swallow and and its equally magnificent boathouse, Swallows Nest, or to the nostalgic charm of the bride and her father on the way to the wedding chapel, the viewer is captivated by Peter’s ability to portray the “feel” of our magnificent antique and classic boats as well as our beautiful environment.

 Then in 2009 the current Boat Show Chairman, Bill John started working with Peter Ferber to more closely tie the poster with the current boat show and used as a marketing tool to promote each show and honoring a featured marque of boat each year set in a scenic, historic setting on beautiful Lake Winnipesaukee.
-We have done Garwood, Chris Craft, Hacker and Century so far, and we are currently working on our 2013 Peter Ferber boat show poster.
+We have honored Garwood, Chris Craft, Hacker, Century and Lyman.

 Each one of these commemorative posters has its own story and when framed as a group make for an impressive display.
 Each 18”x 24” poster is individually signed by the artist and is priced at $30.

 2016 Show Poster

 The setting is Center Harbor c.
 1915, showing the old Colonial Hotel (which had other names thru the years, and burned down in 1919).
 You can also pick out the Church on the left, and the Coe House on the right–current-day landmarks.